 |On Wenlock Edge|

 Last season at The Metropolitan Opera, he sang the title role in The Nose, and covered Alfred in Die Fledermaus.
 Other recent engagements include Flask in Moby Dick for his début with Washington National Opera, Tamino in Die Zauberflöte for the West Australian Opera Company in Perth, and Gerhard in The New York Philharmonic’s inaugural Biennial Festival in HK Gruber’s Gloria: A Pig Tale.
 He also sang a series of recitals and concerts throughout his home country of Australia.
-Future seasons include returns to The Met as St. Brioche in The Merry Widow and for The Death of Klinghoffer.
+This season, Mr. Lewis returns to The Met as St. Brioche in The Merry Widow and for The Death of Klinghoffer, and will sing the role of John Wormley in the world première of Matthew Aucoin’s opera Crossing, inspired by Walt Whitman’s journals.
 He will make his European début with Komische Oper Berlin in 2015.

 He recently completed The Metropolitan Opera‘s Lindemann Young Artist Development Program.
 Highlights of his time there include Ferrando in The Met-Juilliard production of Così fan tutte, conducted by Alan Gilbert, Vašek inThe Met-Juilliard production of The Bartered Bride under the baton of Maestro James Levine, and Borsa in The Met’s new contemporary Rat Pack-inspired setting of Rigoletto.